-Governance at MSU
+The Student Food Bank serves registered graduate and undergraduate MSU students who do not have a meal plan on campus and who are in need of supplemental food and necessities.
+Students must provide proof of registration at least once a semester and must present their current MSU student ID upon each visit to the Food Bank.
+Food is distributed from 5:30 to 7:30 p.m. on the first and third Thursday of every month at the Olin Health Center cafeteria.
+(Enter on the west side of the building.)
+Contact: foodbank@msu.edu or 432-5136.
 Governance refers to the decision-making process of the University.
 The ultimate policy-making authority at MSU is the Board of Trustees, a group of eight individuals elected by state-wide ballot, whose powers are delegated through the Constitution of the State of Michigan.
 Faculty and students, along with administrators, have been delegated specific roles to play in the governance process.
 Undergraduates are governed by the Associated Students of Michigan State University (ASMSU).
 Graduates are governed by the Council of Graduate Students (COGS).